Sindhura-b/VisualQuestionAnswering_TransformerFusion/README.md

 **Factorized Bi-Linear Pooling (MFB)**: Bilinear pooling supposedly captures richer pairwise interactions among multi-modal features[4].
 It also does not pose any restriction on the dimensionality of image and text features.
-**Factorized Higher-Order Pooling (MFH)**: This involves simply cascading multiple MFB modules to capture more complex high-order interaction between multi-modal features[5].
+**Factorized Higher-Order Pooling (MFH)**: This involves simply cascading multiple MFB modules to capture more complex high-order interactions between multi-modal features[5].
 For this project, I chose to use two MFB modules for the implementation of MFH.
 After the fusion layer, a classifier with a fully connected layer whose output dimensionality is equivalent to that of the answer space of the chosen dataset is added to the model.
 As a part of this model exploration, a comparative analysis of models with transformer and fusion layer variants is performed.